microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

 ...
 ```

-When running test, you need to use the Selenium server URL for remote execution.
+When running a test, you need to use the Selenium server URL for remote execution.
 With the definition from above, the URL is: `http://selenium:4444/wd/hub`.

 The code snippet below illustrates how you can initialize the Selenium driver to point to the remote Selenium server using JavaScript: